 So, What Should You Pick to Define Your Desktop Experience?

 The choice of desktop environment gives you the desktop experience you want.

 If you want simplicity, performance, and numerous options/tools, KDE should be an evergreen choice.

-If you want a modern/cleaner look and do not mind the different layout (or user experience) GNOME can be a fantastic addition.
+GNOME can be a fantastic addition if you want a modern/cleaner look and do not mind the different layout (or user experience).

 While GNOME may not be able to give you the same amount of control, you can still do many things with it.
 Pop!_OS gives you an example of having GNOME as the desktop environment and adding extensions/functionality on top of it to make it a polished desktop distribution.

-So, you would need to evaluate what’s more important to your user experience.
+So, you must evaluate what’s more important to your user experience.

 My take: I’d pick GNOME over KDE for a unique/polished desktop experience.